MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 ### Deploying services

-﻿Do not attempt to create service applications in a MinRole farm until it has reached the minimum supported MinRole farm topology.
+Do not attempt to create service applications in a MinRole farm until it has reached the minimum supported MinRole farm topology.
 For example, if you're deploying a content farm using dedicated ﻿server roles, then you shouldn't try to create service applications until at least one of each of the following server roles have been deployed:

-- ﻿Front-end
+- Front-end

-- ﻿Application
+- Application

-- ﻿Distributed Cache
+- Distributed Cache

-- ﻿Search (if hosting a Search service application)
+- Search (if hosting a Search service application)

- **﻿Note:** This guidance does not apply to farms that use the Custom server role.
+ **Note:** This guidance does not apply to farms that use the Custom server role.

 ### Manually configuring Search to crawl

 The farm administrator should configure Search to crawl web applications using the Application server role or the Application with Search server role instead of the Front-end server role for optimal performance.
-This can be done by configuring your load balancer to forward Search crawler requests to the ﻿Application or Application with Search servers, or by configuring the SharePoint Request Manager to forward Search crawler requests to the Application or Application with Search servers.
+This can be done by configuring your load balancer to forward Search crawler requests to the Application or Application with Search servers, or by configuring the SharePoint Request Manager to forward Search crawler requests to the Application or Application with Search servers.

 ### Converting Single-Server Farm into a multiple server farm